colligant/colligant.github.io/_posts/2020-03-31-2020-03-31-model-comparison-table.md

 recurrent_0.878: Same as above.

 recordingf1: UNet, two downsampling steps, ~1m params.
 Batch size 32.
-Why did this one do so well?
+Why did this one do so well compared to the same model with many more parameters?
+Overfitting?

 ## Lr schedules